 Can I Receive Punitive Damages for My Car Accident Injury?

-How can you recover these exemplary punitive damages for your car accident with a drunk driver?
-Recovery of this extra money requires proof of three things:
+How can you recover these exemplary, punitive damages for your car accident with a drunk driver?
+While La.
+C.C. art.
+2315.4 entitles you with the right to punitive damages, recovery of this extra money requires proof of three things:

-- The at-fault driver in the accident was intoxicated or had consumed a sufficient quantity of drugs or alcohol to make him or her lose normal control of his or her mental and physical faculties.
+- The at-fault driver in the accident was intoxicated or had consumed a sufficient quantity of drugs or alcohol to make them lose standard control of their mental and physical faculties.

-- His or her intoxication was the cause-in-fact of your car accident injuries.
+- Their intoxication was the cause-in-fact of your car accident injuries.

-- The car accident injuries were caused by his or her wanton or reckless disregard for the rights and safety of others.
+- The car accident injuries were caused by the drunk driver’s wanton or reckless disregard for the rights and safety of others.

-What does this mean in laymen’s terms?
-It means that you need to be able to prove that the driver was intoxicated and that, if he hadn’t been intoxicated, you would have never been injured.
+What does this mean in layman’s terms?
+First, it means that you need to be able to prove that the driver was intoxicated and that, if the driver wasn’t drunk, you would have never entered into an accident with them.

 How Do I Prove I Was Involved in a Car Accident with a Drunk Driver?

-So what should you do if you’re involved in a car accident and you suspect that the at-fault driver was intoxicated?
-Tell the responding police officer about your suspicion.
+So what should you do if you’re involved in a car accident, and you suspect that the at-fault driver was intoxicated?
+First, tell the responding police officer about your suspicion.
 If the police officer asks you to submit a written statement, include in your statement that you suspect the driver was intoxicated.
-Obtain the names, addresses, and phone numbers of anyone who witnessed the accident or the driver’s behavior before or after the car accident.
-Do NOT rely on the police officer to gather this information from the witnesses.
-Finally, tell your personal injury attorney as soon as possible about your suspicion, so that he or she can start gathering the necessary evidence that could end up putting more money in your pocket!

 Complete a Free Case Evaluation form now